br-Chan/writing-break/content/posts/2_5-Minute-Crafts-Groundbreaking-Science.md

 ### The best way to sleep is on your side

-It looks like there's no scientifically proven correct position to sleep, and there's no best position for everybody.
+I've done some quick research: it looks like there's no scientifically proven correct position to sleep, and there's no best position for everybody.

 ### Warm milk with honey improves your sleep